AnnalisaDB/family-tree/README.md

 #### Relationships between a couple and sons/daughters

 The relationships between a couple and sons/daughters are represented as links anchored to a partner-relationship link and a relative-node.
-The creation of this type of relationship starts by clicking over circular port which is displayed in the middle of partner-relationship link on mouse over.
+The creation of this type of relationship starts by clicking over circular port displayed in the middle of partner-relationship link.
 Then user has to drag and drop the end of link when it anchors to relative-node which will be new son or daughter.
 That's it!